-3 Basic concepts in MT_RAYOR
+2 Basic concepts

-A mirror section of the telescope where the photons are meant to undergo a single reflection is here called an optical module.
+A mirror section of the telescope where the photons are meant to undergo a single reflection is here called an optical module3.
 It is defined in a FITS table listing all the mirror radii and lengths (rotational symmetry is assumed) as well as other information.
 In the present framework a telescope can be composed of one or two optical modules.
 In the former case there will only be a single reflection concentrating the X-ray beam.
 In the latter case there will be two reflections required for getting true imaging.

 The goal has been to define a system that is able to handle a variety of X-ray telescopes of thin foil design.
-Such a telescope can consist of a number of optical modules each defined in its own coordinate system (as long as the z-axis is the boresight) with a reference plane placed at z = 0.
+Such a telescope can consist of a number of optical modules each defined in its own coordinate system (as long as the z-axis coincides with the optical axis) with a reference plane placed at z=0.
 In the telescope description each reference plane will have a (positive) z-value and the photons will be moving in the negative z-direction.